thatsIch/testing-dagger-2/README.md

 └─ Compiler
      └─ Annotation-Processors
-          ├─ Enable annotation processing (has to be checked) └─ tore generated sources relative to: Module content root (has to be selected)
+          ├─ Enable annotation processing (has to be checked) └─ Store generated sources relative to: Module content root (has to be selected)
 ```

 Another possibility is to let it stay in the build folder and change the build script to that.